Keeping your family safe is the number one priority so understanding the dangers of Carbon Monoxide can save lives.

 Early symptoms of carbon monoxide (CO) poisoning can mimic many common ailments and may easily be confused with food poisoning, viral infections, flu or tiredness.
 Symptoms to look out for include:

-2) Switch off the appliance and shut off the gas supply at the meter control valve (see ‘You can smell gas’)
+2. Switch off the appliance and shut off the gas supply at the meter control valve (see ‘what to do if you can smell gas)